modelica/MA-Bylaws/MA-Bylaws.md

 ## § 16 Constitution of the Board ##

-A Board member must be a member of MA.
+A Board member must be a member of MA (personal or part of an organizational member).

 The election of the MA Board takes place at every second annual Assembly meeting, for a duration of two years.
 If a position of the Board becomes vacant or one more Board